-Garth Bowden (1970) grew up in London where he studied Fine Art and Sculpture at Camberwell Art College and Chelsea School of Fine Art.
+Garth Bowden (1970) grew up in London where he studied Fine Art / Sculpture at Camberwell Art College and Chelsea School of Fine Art.
 He now lives between Paris and the South of France and exhibits throughout Europe and the Pacific.
-He has a multi-disciplinary practice between painting, sculpture and photography.
+He has a multi-disciplinary practice between painting, sculpture, photography and design.
 Garth has always been an artist, like his elders before him, his great-great grand-father Belgian neo-impressionist painter Theo Van Rysselberghe and his great grand-father Nobel Prize author André Gide.
 From them, he inherited a curiosity and love for travel, as well as a spirit of enquiry into both the outside world and the realm of the mind.

-Garth has long been interested in the confluence between art and pop culture, and the contrast between the rarefied production of art objects compared to the mass production of toys and consumer products.
+Garth has long been interested in the confluence between art and pop culture, and the contrast between the rarefied production of art objects and mass produced toys and consumer products.
 He uses familiar iconography in his work precisely because of its universality.
 Love or hate Disney, you cannot escape it: its symbols are ubiquitous and its lexicon known to everyone.

-Drawing from the vitality and power of tribal art and the banal objects of pop culture, the artist seeks to compress these apparently opposing elements into works of meaning and humour.
+Drawing from the vitality and power of tribal art and the banal objects of pop culture, he seeks to compress these apparently opposing elements into works of meaning and humour.
 The profound loses depth without the banal.
 The banal gains meaning in relation to the sublime.
-By colliding elements from these disparate worlds, the artist invites us to question our perceived values and prejudices.
+By colliding elements from these disparate worlds, he invites us to question our perceived values and prejudices.

 The simplified forms and language of cartoons are a vibrant and violent lexicon that exists in parallel to our own daily lives.
 I hijack this language and allow images to coalesce until they resonate and reflect a narrative or abstract coherence.